RROxford/2018-01-09-oxford/index.md

   The workshop organisers have checked that:
 </p>
 <ul>
 	<li>The room is wheelchair / scooter accessible.
 Step-free access is
 	through the car park behind the Clarendon Press Building on Walton Street.
-Participants using this entrance who are not from the faculties of Linguistics, Philology and Phonetics or Medieval and Modern Languages should contact the host in advance of the workshop.</li>
+If you will be using this entrance and are not from the faculties of Linguistics, Philology and Phonetics or Medieval and Modern Languages, please get in touch (using the contact details below) in advance of the workshop.</li>
 	<li>Accessible restrooms are available.</li>
 </ul>
 <p>
   Materials will be provided in advance of the workshop and